Carolyn Ainslie, vice president for finance and treasurer

 - After this determination has been made, the proposal is submitted to ORPA.

 ORPA will forward all voluntary cost sharing commitments to the Dean for Research for approval in advance of the proposal submission.
 Committed cost sharing creates an obligation to the University and must be treated like any other contractual agreement.
-Cost sharing of direct expenditures represents a commitment of departmental, program, or University resources from teaching or some other University activity to support a sponsored project or program.
+Cost sharing of direct expenditures represents a commitment of departmental, program, or University resources from teaching or some other University activity to support a sponsored project.
 Consequently, the University strongly discourages voluntary cost sharing arrangements without compelling reasons.

 If a sponsor significantly reduces the award budget presented in the original proposal, it may be appropriate to request a reduction in the cost-sharing commitment as well.